Artificial Grass Cost

 Sharp objects, excessive heat, and harsh chemicals can all damage your newly installed artificial lawn.
 If a section (or patch) is damaged, these areas can be fixed by replacing the damaged turf with new turf using glue or tape to join the pieces together.

-The important consideration with this style of repair is to find the correctly matching replacement piece of turf, to your existing style of turf on your property.
-This is why it is often good practise when installing an artificial lawn to keep off-cuts and even order a little extra for future repairs.
+The important consideration with this style of repair is to find the correctly matching replacement piece of turf to your existing style of turf on your property.
+This is why it is often good practise to keep off-cuts when installing an artificial lawn and even order a little extra for future repairs.

 What is the Best Time of Year to Install Artificial Grass?

 When you wish to plant a real grass lawn, there is a very strict time scale for the actual installation.
-Outside of the spring months real grass will have an extremely slow and difficult time growing well.
-Artificial grass however does not suffer from such issues.
+Outside of the spring months, real grass will have an extremely slow and difficult time growing well.
+Artificial grass, however, does not suffer from such issues.
 You can actually install fake grass lawns at any time of year.

-Generally, however artificial grass is best laid during colder months as the ground is softer and this makes the process easier.
+Generally, however, artificial grass is best laid during colder months as the ground is softer, and this makes the process easier.
 It is best practice to wait until the outside temperature is around 15 - 10 degrees Celsius, it has rained in the last week or so, and there are no high winds.

 Even though these conditions will provide the very best environment to install your new lawn, it is not a necessity to installation.
 If it happens to be spring or summer and you wish to go ahead and have the new lawn fitted, it is still possible to successfully do so.

-Laying an artificial lawn in the hotter drier months may cost a little more, as with the ground being harder and more difficult to work with, the whole process may take a little longer.
+Laying an artificial lawn in the hotter, drier months may cost a little more, as with the ground being harder and more difficult to work with, the whole process may take a little longer.
 So, for a Medium 70m² garden, instead of taking 2 - 3 days to fit the lawn, it may take 3 - 4 days to fully complete.
 This in turn would add around £100 - £200 to the initial labour budget.

 Is Artificial Grass Bad for the Environment?

 In the modern day, personal environmental impact will often play on the minds of a lot of people.
 How does your life impact the earth and nature around you?
-Well a common misconception is that artificial grass is bad for the environment.
+Well, a common misconception is that artificial grass is bad for the environment.

-Most importantly a natural grass lawn will use a lot of fertilisers and pesticides to keep it lush and beautiful looking, whereas an artificial lawn does not require these chemicals.
-This in turn keeps the local environment free from such harmful products.
+Most importantly, a natural grass lawn will use a lot of fertilisers and pesticides to keep it lush and beautiful looking, whereas an artificial lawn does not require these chemicals.
+This, in turn, keeps the local environment free from such harmful products.

-An artificial lawn also does not require the use of electric or high polluting petrol lawnmowers in order to maintain it.
+An artificial lawn also does not require the use of electric or high-polluting petrol lawnmowers in order to maintain it.
 This means they have zero energy costs and zero emissions.
-During droughts and hose pipe bans, an artificial lawn will stay green and well kept, unlike its natural counterpart.
+During droughts and hose pipe bans, an artificial lawn will stay green and well-kept, unlike its natural counterpart.

-Cost of Removing Artificial Grass
+Cost of Artificial Grass Removal

 When removing your turf, you should try to find the seams.
-This can be difficult as when laid properly these joins can blend perfectly together.
-If you are unable to find the seams do not worry, locate one of the corners and begin there.
+This can be difficult as, when laid properly, these joins can blend perfectly together.
+If you are unable to find the seams, do not worry; locate one of the corners and begin there.

-Next you will need to cut along the widths of the slices, creating manageable sized squares, which can then be easily pulled up with a little force.
+Next, you will need to cut along the widths of the slices, creating manageable-sized squares, which can then be easily pulled up with a little force.
 If the lawn was bonded with a two-part glue to a hard surface, this may prove harder to remove than if pinned to soft ground.

 Therefore, the cost for labour will be around the same as you originally paid (if you use the same contractor).
 A good rule of thumb is that it will take on average 1 day per 50m² of lawn removed.
 As a result, for an average 70m² garden it will take approximately 2 days to complete and cost £200 - £300 in labour.